 The answer to the first question is: absolutely, we’re going to find more of those; we’ve been seeing more of those turn-up over the years – throughout the time that I’ve been working in this area.
 But, the fact that they fit into the classification means that they’re not a problem.
 It means that, yes, we’re going to have to carry on developing additional therapies to address these additional types of damage, but that’s kind of okay, because the difficulty of developing those additional therapies will be very slight as a result of the fact that they will be minor variations of the therapies that we already developed to address the examples of that category, that we already knew about.

-In terms of your approach to this, in the research that I’ve done leading up to this interview, I’ve seen many appearances of you in interviews describing the work that you do, but equally there’s also an incredible wealth of objection and criticism or even a slight anxiety towards the work that you do.
+There’s also an incredible wealth of objection and criticism or even slight anxiety towards the work that you do.
 What I find interesting is that you feel like, or at least it looks like, you have to get out there and face a lot of these questions; you have to face these people on Hard Talk, all these very difficult questions about humanity, life and philosophy, all these culturally entrenched ideas that we have.
 How do you feel about that, does it carry a lot of weight on the work that you do?

 The second part was the process of meeting all the people, getting integrated into different scientific communities and so on, and it had already begun before then in the 90s.
 But, certainly, I would say, at least by 2005 it was completely over; I had absolutely enough of the relevant people onboard, in respect of all of these various disciplines.